bradleyeckert/hermes/docs/hermes.md

 ### Error in MESSAGE

 Errors in the message (or HMAC) cause a HMAC failure, but don't affect keystream sync.
-In that case, the original message is may be  re-encrypted using new keystream segment, which rules out replay attacks.
+In that case, the original message is may be  re-encrypted using new keystream segment, which rules out replay attacks. `hermesSend` returns 0.

 ### Error in ACK